Sandy beach with large dark rocks on the right, ocean waves, and mountains in the distance.

 Overview

-The village of Waterfoot sits at the northern end of the beach, offering a handful of pubs, a local shop and take‑away eateries.
-From the promenade you can gaze out across Red Bay and, on clear days, spot the distant silhouette of the Mull of Kintyre.
-The beach frequently earns the Seaside Award, most recently in 2024, a testament to its cleanliness and natural beauty.
+The picturesque village of Waterfoot sits at the northern end of the beach, home to a handful of pubs, a local shop, and take-away eateries.
+From the promenade, you can look out across Red Bay and, on clear days, catch a glimpse of the distant Mull of Kintyre in Scotland.
+The beach’s commitment to environmental standards has earned it the Seaside Award multiple times, most recently in 2024, reflecting its cleanliness and natural beauty.

 What to See & Do

-• Dog‑Friendly Shore – Dogs are welcome year‑round, making Waterfoot a popular stop for pet owners exploring the coastal route.
+• Dog-Friendly Access: Dogs are welcome on the beach all year round with no seasonal restrictions, making it a popular stop for pet owners travelling the coastal route.

 Practical Information